 Observations reported here were obtained in part at the MMT Observatory, a joint facility of the University of Arizona and the Smithsonian Institution.
 Data were also acquired at the Anglo-Australian Telescope (AAT) under programs A/3000 and NOAO\,0144/0267.
 We acknowledge the traditional owners of the land on which the AAT stands, the Gamilaraay people, and pay our respects to elders past and present.

-This research made use of computational resources at SLAC National Accelerator Laboratory, a U.S.\ Department of Energy Office, and at the Sherlock cluster at the Stanford Research Computing Center (SRCC); Y.-Y.M., R.H.W., and E.O.N.\ thank the support of the SLAC and SRCC computational teams.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No.\ DE-AC02-05CH11231.
+This research made use of computational resources at SLAC National Accelerator Laboratory, a U.S.\ Department of Energy Office, and at the Sherlock cluster at the Stanford Research Computing Center (SRCC); Y.-Y.M., R.H.W., and E.O.N.\ are thankful for the support of the SLAC and SRCC computational teams.
+This research used the resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under contract No.\ DE-AC02-05CH11231.

-Support for Y.-Y.M.\ was provided by the Pittsburgh Particle Physics, Astrophysics and Cosmology Center through the Samuel P.\ Langley PITT PACC Postdoctoral Fellowship, and by NASA through the NASA Hubble Fellowship grant no.\ HST-HF2-51441.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
+Support for Y.-Y.M.\ was provided by the Pittsburgh Particle Physics, Astrophysics and Cosmology Center through the Samuel P.\ Langley PITT PACC Postdoctoral Fellowship and by NASA through the NASA Hubble Fellowship grant no.\ HST-HF2-51441.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 This research received support from the National Science Foundation (NSF) under grant no.\ NSF DGE-1656518 through the NSF Graduate Research Fellowship received by E.O.N.
 Part of this work was performed by Y.-Y.M. and R.H.W. at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 N.K.\ is supported by NSF CAREER award 1455260.

 This project used public data from the Sloan Digital Sky Survey (SDSS).
 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S.\ Department of Energy Office of Science, and the Participating Institutions.
 SDSS-IV acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
 The SDSS web site is \http{www.sdss.org}.